eragon-gg/eragon-move-contracts/README.md

 ## Description

-This project is part of [Eragon] product and provide common on-chain features such as import/export asset to platform, set/unset asset for specific features such as Avatar and daily check-in and lucky wheel,...It also provider some features for Operator maintain such as add/remove whilelist asset,upgrade random weigh...
+This project is part of [Eragon](https://eragon.gg) product and provide common on-chain features such as import/export assets on platform, set/unset asset for specific features such as Avatar ,Daily check-in and Lucky wheel,...It also provider some features for Operator maintain such as add/remove whilelist asset,upgrade random weight...

 ## Getting Started